Battle of Vítkov Hill

 The Battle of Vítkov Hill was a part of the Hussite Wars.
-The battle pitted the forces of Sigismund, Holy Roman Emperor, against Hussite forces under command of Jan Žižka (in English, John Zizka).
+The battle pitted the forces of King Sigismund, against Hussite forces under command of Jan Žižka (in English, John Zizka).
 Vítkov Hill was located on the edge of the city of Prague and the battle occurred in a vineyard established by Sigismund's father, Charles IV.
 It ended with a decisive Hussite victory.

 Background

 On 1 March 1420 Pope Martin V published a papal bull in which he ordered that Sigismund and all Eastern princes had to organize a crusade against the Hussite followers of Jan Hus, John Wycliffe and other heretics.
-On 15 March in Wrocław, Emperor Sigismund ordered the execution of Jan Krása, a Hussite and leader of the Wrocław Uprising in 1418.
+On 15 March in Breslau, Emperor Sigismund ordered the execution of Jan Krása, a Hussite and leader of the Wrocław Uprising in 1418.
 On 17 March, the papal legate Ferdinand de Palacios published the bull in Wrocław.
 Then, the Utraquist faction of Hussites understood that they would not reach an agreement with him.
 They united with Taborite Hussites and decided to defend against the emperor.

-The crusaders assembled their army in Świdnica.
+The crusaders assembled their army in Schweidnitz.
 On 4 April, Taborite forces destroyed Catholic forces in Mladá Vožice.
 On 7 April, Taborites, commanded by Nicholas of Hus, captured Sedlice, and they later captured Písek, Rábí Castle, Strakonice and Prachatice.
 In late April, the crusading army crossed the Bohemian border.
 In early May, they captured Hradec Králové.
 On 7 May Čeněk of Wartenberg surrounded Hradčany.